Asylum Application, Client Declaration, and Supporting Evidence

 I-589 Asylum Application

 Applications for asylum, withholding of removal, and protection under the Convention Against Torture all require a form I-589.
 You will file this form in immigration court at a Master Calendar hearing, or your client may have filed this document pro se before you started working on the case.

 Most detained asylum seekers who are in removal proceedings have passed a “credible fear interview” conducted by a USCIS Asylum Officer, soon after they were first encountered by DHS.
-Your client should have a copy of the decision and transcript from this interview.
-You should make sure to review the transcript of the credible fear interview as you are preparing your client’s I-589 and declaration.
+Your client should have a copy of the decision and the Asylum Officer's notes.
+While these notes are sometimes referred to as a "transcript" they are NOT in fact a transcript and frequently contain significant errors.
+You should make sure to review the notes from the credible fear interview as you are preparing your client’s I-589 and declaration.
 However, we generally do not advise submitting the credible fear interview as an exhibit with your supporting documents.

 Along with your client’s I-589 application, you will work closely with your client to draft a detailed declaration that fleshes out your client’s story.